Joseph M. Monks: Biography

 In 2003, one of Monk's short stories, "Chance Meeting," was optioned for adaptation to the screen by Japanese publishing house Bunkasha in tandem with DK Publishing.
 Titled Flowers on the Razorwire: Chance Meeting, directed by Hart D. Fisher, the work was intended to be used as a Japanese television pilot but was instead released as a stand-alone DVD under CPI Home Video and Chanting Monks Press.
 Monks also appeared as an actor in the film, with his character being tortured by a dominatrix demanding he tell her a scary story.

 In 2003–2004, Monks collaborated with Hart D. Fisher (and Fisher's publishing house Boneyard Press) on a number of projects.

 Monk's story, "Shuteye", appeared in The Mammoth Book of Best Horror Comics (Running Press, 2008, ISBN 978-0786720729), and the New Horror Handbook (BearManor Media, May 2009, ISBN 978-1593931445) sports a chapter about his film work.

 In 2010, Monks launched a Kickstarter crowdfunding project to complete The Bunker, his first feature film (the Kickstarter ran from August 1 to September 30, 2010).
 Kevin Smith and Ralph Garman talked about the project on their podcast Hollywood Babble-On and contributed the final funds needed to reach the goal.
 With The Bunker, Monk became the first blind feature film director.
 In 2013 The Bunker was released on DVD in the US via Commodity Films, and in Germany via Tom Cat Films.

 In 2011, Monks received the Achievement in Cinema award at the Gasparilla International Film Festival.
 Tampa, Florida.

+Monks "passed away unexpectedly at home" in Cape Coral, Florida, on Saturday, August 19, 2023.
+Just prior to his death, Monks completed Splatterville, an anthology that was to serve as a foundation for the fictional city Far Hollow.